konijntjesbroek/coding_dojo/belts.md

 ## Yellow Belt
 You know what programming is and chose a programming language.
 This color symbolizes sunlight.
 Here, you will learn basic programming concepts that will serve as a foundation of your entire journey to Mastery.
 ### Requirements for elevation:
--Understand and know how to use ->
+- Understand and know how to use ->
  - Variables
  - Conditional statements
  - Loops